rerun-io/rerun/rerun_cpp/arrow_cpp_install.md

 project folder.
 This will create a `pixi.toml` file that manages the project.
 After that you can run `pixi add arrow-cpp==10.0.1` to add arrow-cpp as a dependency to your project.

-Now, any pixi tasks added to your project will have access to the `arrow-cpp` library.
+Now, any Pixi tasks added to your project will have access to the `arrow-cpp` library.

 Even without tasks, you can run `pixi shell` to create a shell environment where all your project dependencies (including `arrow-cpp`) will be available.
 You can use this `pixi shell` to run you project's build commands.